-Even better than iced coffee, Delta recently launched a partnership with Explorer Cold Brew, and now serves cold brew on select premium routes.
+Even better than iced coffee, Delta has a partnership with Explorer Cold Brew, and serves cold brew on select premium routes.
 This is complimentary in business class and Comfort+, and available for purchase in economy.
 I hope we see this expand not just to more Delta flights, but also to more US airlines.

 Iced oat milk cappuccinos on JetBlue

 When it comes to an impressive iced coffee game, I think nothing can compete with JetBlue Mint on transatlantic flights.
 The airline has iced cappuccinos and iced lattes.
 The airline even has oat milk, for those who prefer non-dairy options.